con-web-adipp/Tesseract4Analyze/README.md

 ### Additional language packages

-Additional language or script packages can be downloaded from [https://github.com/tesseract-ocr/tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast) and just need to be placed in the appropriate folder (tessdata-fast, or tessdata-fast/scripts).
+Additional language or script packages can be downloaded from [https://github.com/tesseract-ocr/tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast) and just need to be copied to the appropriate folder (tessdata-fast, or tessdata-fast/scripts).

 ## See also